-At Mitchells we can provide businesses in the Cheltenham and Bristol area with assistance and advice on a wide range of business issues.
+At Mitchells we can provide businesses in the Cheltenham area with assistance and advice on a wide range of business issues.
 The following is a guide to best practice benchmarking…

 A profit-driven organisation must be committed to continuous improvement and always strive to be the best in its field.
 One way to achieve this is through best practice benchmarking.